baobuibk/CoffeBeanSorter_Matlab/Readme.txt

 //===============================================
 Branch:
-+ Version 1.0  	This version was created by old algorithm (old camera) by using Lab color space and detecting convex, concavex position.
++ Version 1.0  	This version was created by old algorithm (old camera) by using Lab color space and detecting convex, concave position.
-Tag 1.0.0 	Success for old datas, it is initial version Tag 1.0.1	Fix error from tag1.0.0, it's adequate version for old data.
+Tag 1.0.0 	Success for old data, it is initial version Tag 1.0.1	Fix error from tag1.0.0, it's adequate version for old data.

 + Version 1.1  	This version used a new camera, using old algorithm, however it's not effective